Independence of premise: In classical logic

 As noted, the independence of premise principle for fixed φ and any θ follows both from a proof of φ as well as from a rejection of it.
-Hence, assuming the law of the excluded middle disjunction axiomatically, the principle is valid.
+Hence, assuming the law of the excluded middle axiomatically, the principle is valid.

 For example, here ∃x ((∃y θ) → θ) always holds.
 More concretely, consider the proposition:

 "There exists a natural number x, such that if an index of a proof of the Goldbach conjecture exists, then the number x is the index of a proof of the Goldbach conjecture."

 This is classically provable, as follows: Either an index for a proof of the Goldbach conjecture exists, or no such index exists.
 On the one hand, if one does exist, then whatever that index is also functions as a valid x in the above proposition.
-On the other hand, if no such index exists, then for such an index to also exist is contradictory, and then by explosion anything follows - and in particular it follows that x=7 is an index of a proof of the Goldbach conjecture.
+On the other hand, if no such index exists, then for such an index to also exist is contradictory, and then by explosion anything follows—and in particular it follows that x=7 is an index of a proof of the Goldbach conjecture.
 In both cases, some index exists that validates the proposition.

 Constructively, one needs to provide an x such that one can demonstrate (then aided by φ assumed valid and so also ∃y θ for some y) that θ holds for that x.
 Classically, it suffices to draw the same conclusion of interest when starting from two hypotheticals about φ.
 In the latter framework, some x is asserted to exist either which way, and the logic does not demand for it to be explicated.